oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 -   Table **D_TABLE1**: It contains all the attributes regarding the salary payslip items.
 It Includes master-data coming from the **FILENAME1.txt** source file and the related hierarchy as per the information stored in the **D_SOURCE_TABLE1** source table.
 A consolidated validity period is calculated for each salary item.
 -   View **V_D_VIEW1**: Using the group of salary items present in **D_TABLE1** it calculates a high level categorization ("*Category1*": "*Category1*", "*Category1*", "*Category4*", "*Category5*", "*Category6*").
 This view is then used to calculate the aggregated view **V_W_VIEW2**.
--   Table **D_TABLE2**: It contains all the information regarding ${doc.customer.name}'s organizational unit.
+-   Table **D_TABLE2**: It contains all the information regarding A Company Making Everything's organizational unit.
 It includes the information coming from the **FILENAME2.txt** source files.
 -   View **V_D_TABLE2**: Starting from the data in the dimension **D_TABLE2** and in the fact table **F_TABLE3** we create also this database view that contains some additional records.
 The added records are the ones related to those employees that are still present in the SourceFile3.txt files but not in the SourceFile2.txt file anymore.
-This case happens after an employee resigned and, even if he/she is not part of ${doc.customer.name} organizational units anymore, he/she still receives last salaries from ${doc.customer.name} (then is present in the system and in SourceFile3.txt file)
+This case happens after an employee resigned and, even if he/she is not part of A Company Making Everything organizational units anymore, he/she still receives last salaries from A Company Making Everything (then is present in the system and in SourceFile3.txt file)
 -   **D_TIME**: Time dimension.
 The level of detail is month.
 -   **D_TABLE4**: table manually loaded with the only two values for "accounting employee category" that are: "Impiegato" and "Dirigente".
 It is used as conformed dimension to compare values of the salary coming from HR System (stored in **F_TABLE3** target table) with the values for the salary coming from accounting systems (stored in **F_TABLE5** target table)
 -   **F_TABLE3**: It contains the values of the employee salary and, eventually, the values of related reversals.
 Level of details are: month, employee, salary item.
 -   **F_TABLE5**: It contains the values of the employee salary as managed in the accounting system.
 Level of details are: month, employee, employee accounting category.

-For detailed descriptions of the table structures and related mapping to load them refer to the sheet "Target - Data Mart" in the attached Excel file "\_${doc.customer.name}*HRAnalytics_DataMapping.xlsx*"
+For detailed descriptions of the table structures and related mapping to load them refer to the sheet "Target - Data Mart" in the attached Excel file "\_A Company Making Everything*HRAnalytics_DataMapping.xlsx*"

 #### Aggregated Views